-This metric includes all students with Individualized Education Programs (IEPs) as of June 14, 2021, where the IEP recommends related services.
+This metric includes all students with Individualized Education Programs (IEPs) as of

+June 2022, where the IEP recommends related services.
 This includes services such as speech therapy, occupational therapy, physical therapy, and counseling.
-If the student's received services matches all of the services recommended the student is listed as "fully receiving."
-If they have some but not all services, this is "partially receiving."
+If the student's received services match all of the recommended services, the student is listed as "fully receiving."
+If they have some but not all recommended services, this is "partially receiving."
 A student with a recommendation but no services is reflected as "not receiving."